E 115, 301 Course Syllabus

 Office Hours

-You can also make an appointment with me (Batista) the instructor, directly, if none of the posted hours work or you need specific help.
+You can also make an appointment with the instructor(s), directly, if none of the posted hours work or you need specific help.

 Preferred Method of Communication & Response Time

-• Email guidelines: Always include a descriptive, specific but concise subject.
+- Email guidelines: Always include a descriptive, specific but concise subject.
 Provide adequate context for your question in order to ensure full understanding of your email.
 Be sure to use your NC State email account.
 If you email group support, we assume the email is about E 115.
-For other communications, you may need to specify what class you are in.
+For other communications, you must specify what class you are in.

 Course Information